yegorski/nightwatch-test-suite/README.md

 There are several techniques I used which I'd like to point out and discuss.

 ### Adding Pages Directly on Browser Object
 Nightwatch looks in the `pages` directory and adds them on `browser.page` object (or `client.page` in my case).
 This is a bit quirky of me, but I think it's a little verbose to say `browser.page.myPage()`.
-So I have the following function that I call in the [global beforeEach hook](https://github.com/yegorski/jch-nightwatch/blob/master/test/acceptance/config/globals.js#L34) which allows me to write this instead: `browser.myPage`:
+So I have the following function that I call in the [global beforeEach hook](https://github.com/yegorski/jch-nightwatch/blob/master/test/acceptance/config/globals.js#L34) which allows me to write `browser.myPage` instead:
 ```
 this.addPageObjectsOnClient = () => {
   var i;